wilbrord2/wilbrord2/README.md

 ## Hello, I am Wilbrord 👋

-I am a highly skilled full-stack developer with 4+ years of experience in software development, known for my ability to engineer scalable server-side applications and design user-centric UIs.
+I am a highly skilled frontend developer with 3+ years of experience in software development, known for my ability to engineer scalable server-side applications and design user-centric UIs.
 My dedication to continuous improvement and prioritizing user privacy has consistently enhanced application performance and reliability.
 I am eager to bring my proven software development and management expertise to a dynamic team, driving impactful projects and innovative solutions.
 Let's connect and explore how my skills can contribute to your company's success.

-- 💻 I’m currently learning Python
+- 💻 I’m currently learning React Native
-- </> I’m looking to collaborate on any web development project
+- </> I’m looking to collaborate on any web and mobile development project

 ### Reach me out📱